the-scouts/por/src/por/expected/chapter-4.exp.rst

    ii. the functions of the appointment are:

        As a member of the District Leadership team the District Youth Commissioner works in partnership with the District Commissioner and Chair of the District Executive Committee.
-The role is to ensure that young people from 6-25 years are involved and engaged in every decision that shapes their Scouting experience locally and to empower young people to share their ideas and have a meaningful voice in planning, implementing and reviewing their programme and opportunities, as well as promoting peer leadership opportunities for young people in all Sections.
+The role is to ensure that young people from 4-25 years are involved and engaged in every decision that shapes their Scouting experience locally and to empower young people to share their ideas and have a meaningful voice in planning, implementing and reviewing their programme and opportunities, as well as promoting peer leadership opportunities for young people in all Sections.

    iii.
 Deputy District Youth Commissioners may be appointed to support the work of the District Youth Commissioner. iv.
 The role start date for a District Youth Commissioner or Deputy District Youth Commissioner must be between their 18\ :sup:`th` and 25\ :sup:`th` birthdays.
 The initial appointment will be for a period not exceeding three years.
 Following as Appointment Review, the role can be extended by mutual consent between the role holder and the line manager.
 No District Youth Commissioner or Deputy District Youth Commissioner may be in role for a total of more than six years (nor beyond their 28\ :sup:`th` birthday if that date would come before the end of the extended term(s)).

 Rule 4.45 Responsibility for Sectional Matters
 ----------------------------------------------
 a.
-Assistant District Commissioners may be appointed for the Beaver Scout, Cub Scout, or Scout Sections.
+Assistant District Commissioners may be appointed for the Squirrel Scout, Beaver Scout, Cub Scout, or Scout Sections.

 b.
 The Assistant District Commissioner is usually a Leader experienced in the particular Section concerned and will normally have completed Wood Badge Training for that Section.